tumaer/SciML/_sources/lecture/cnn.md

 ### Dilation

-This is a more rare operation, which works well for detecting large-scale features. $\text{dilation}=1$ corresponds to the original convolution.
+This is a less common operation that works well for detecting large-scale features. $\text{dilation}=1$ corresponds to the original convolution.

 ```{figure} ../imgs/cnn/dilation.gif
 ---